OmniTRAX: BC Rail

-About the company
+Operations

 OmniTRAX is subsidiary of The Broe Group, a company with an array of financial interests in energy development, healthcare technology, real estate, transportation, and other industries.
-As of August 2019, OmniTRAX operated 21 rail lines, making it one of the largest privately-owned rail transportation companies in the United States.
+As of September 2025, OmniTRAX operated over 30 rail lines, making it one of the largest privately owned rail transportation companies in the United States.

 OmniTRAX's corporate strategy is to identify companies or groups of companies transporting cargo 500 to 1000 mi but not using railroads to do so.
 It then looks for unused or under-used rail opportunities nearby to serve these customers.
 Commodities which the company transports include aggregate, chemicals, clay, grain, and stone.
 OmniTRAX railroads often connect to Class I railroads.

 OmniTRAX also operates ports, terminals, and multimodal transhipment facilities.
 It sometimes engages (alone or in concert with other Broe Group companies) in industrial development.

 Subsidiaries

 OmniTRAX owned and managed railroads include: